Fear of the lecture

 Laura had never spoken to so many people.

 Above all not in English, which has been a bit confused with her in recent years.
 And then she had to wait a while until she was the turn.
 Each of her previous speakers got worse.
 When the discussion leader finally announced it, her nerves were finally bright.
 As if in a trance, Laura climbed the stairs to the stage.
 Fortunately, the headlights dazzled, so she could not see the many listeners who were waiting for their talk.

 "Ladies and gentlemen," Laura started her speech.
 Miraculously, her nervousness evaporated after a few minutes.
 It is also known from actors that their stage fright will quickly subside once the curtain has risen.
 Waiting for it is the worst.
 It was the same with Laura.
 Her English didn't cause any problems either, and she did her lecture fairly professionally.
-When Laura checked her watch in between, she found that she had given the speech faster than at home when practicing.
+When Laura checked her watch in between, she found that she had given her speech faster than at home when practicing.
 Therefore, it was finished much earlier than planned.
 The little bit of nervousness that was left passed completely when Laura got thunderous applause.

 At that moment she felt free, relieved, and simply great.

 The many listeners applauded enthusiastically!
 Not only that!
-As there was still some time, the discussion leader allowed questions from the audience.
+Since there was still some time, the discussion leader allowed questions from the audience.
 The experts asked a lot and Laura, now very confident and in a really good mood, enjoyed it very much.
 She answered all questions very professionally and satisfactorily for the audience.
-"Thank you very much for this extraordinarily succinct lecture, Ms. Schilberg," praised the discussion leader when he said goodbye to Laura with further applause.
-"As you can see, ladies and gentlemen, you can arouse a lot of interest with a short and crisp lecture."
+"Thank you very much for this extraordinarily concise lecture, Ms. Schilberg," said the discussion leader when he said goodbye to Laura with further applause.
+"As you can see, ladies and gentlemen, a short and crisp lecture can spark a lot of interest."